awsdevopro/pv-hostpath-kubernetes/README.md

 In your shell, create a new directory.
 Use any directory that does not need root permissions (e.g., user’s home folder if you are on Linux):

 `mkdir /home/&lt;user-name&gt;/data`
-Then create the `index.html`  file in this directory containing a custom greeting from the server (note: use the directory you created):
+Then create the `index.php`  file in this directory containing a custom greeting from the server (note: use the directory you created):

 `echo '<?php phpinfo();' > /home/<user-name>/data/index.php`